Emissions Accounting in the Climate Crisis

 Further emission savings could come from replacing coal-generated energy with the use of sustainably sourced biomass and from improving on energy efficiency.

-As the careful reader would have already understood, Nations cannot succeed in the tackling down carbon emissions without the help of private businesses.
-Companies of every size today share an important responsibilities with customers and governments, having therefore to strive for something more than just profit.
+As a careful reader would have already understood, nations cannot succeed in the tackling down carbon emissions without the help of private businesses.
+Companies of every size today share important responsibilities with customers and governments, having therefore to strive for something more than just profit.
 However, as observed earlier, the forerunners will not only do a favour to the planet, but first and foremost to themselves, building a lasting competitive advantage, ensuring flexibility within their organizations and staying ahead of the ever-evolving regulatory framework.